 We can and will do better in offering Black-owned or -designed brands, along with those created by all people of colour.
 We want to do this the right way so we can create meaningful and successful partnerships with these brands.
 We are committing to delivering $500M in retail sales from brands owned by, operated by or designed by Black and/or Latinx individuals by the end of 2025.
 We are also renewing our Supplier Diversity program, which will track and support diverse-owned suppliers across all areas of our business.
 We'll publicly share this program's long-term goals in February 2021.

 How do I learn more about and/or participate in your Supplier Diversity program?

-We're in the process of renewing this program and setting long-term goals, which we'll share in February 2021.
-We'll post more details then about how vendors can participate in the program.
+We're in the process of renewing this program and setting long-term goals.
+We'll post more details about how vendors can participate in the program at a later date.

 What are you doing to increase diversity in the collaborations you do with your private-label brands?